 It was love at first sight, when I first journeyed to Thailand in 2006.
-What struck me most was the contrast between fast-paced, high-rise Bangkok and the country that lies outside.
+What struck me most was the contrast between the fast-paced, high-rise city and the country that lies outside.

-One minute you can be happily lost in Bangkok’s hustle and bustle.
-But you’ll encounter endless stretches of rich-green rice paddies in the provinces and, further north, a mountainous landscape inhabited by hill tribes.
+One minute you can be happily lost in the hustle and bustle of a city, but journey north and you'll encounter endless stretches of rich-green rice paddies and even a mountainous landscape inhabited by hill tribes.
 Thailand has its beach resorts but it also presents many opportunities to stray away from the beaten track.

-Travelling from sight to sight in an air-conditioned vehicle is the commonest way for visitors to get around.
-However, we’ve also developed a different style of tour that shows Bangkok’s highlights in an alternative light, by travelling around as the locals do.
+Traveling from sight to sight in an air-conditioned vehicle is the commonest way for visitors to get around.
+However, we’ve also developed a different style of tour that shows Bangkok’s highlights in an alternative light, by traveling around as the locals do.

 You and your guide will take a water taxi, jump on a tuk-tuk and use the BTS Sky Train to explore while gaining a knowledge of how the locals get around.

 One of the special parts of the tour for me was the way you arrive at Jim Thompson House (Thompson being the man who revived the Thai textile industry, and later mysteriously disappeared in Malaysia).
 His house — an old wooden colonial-style building — displays the vast collections of Southeast Asian art he amassed.